bbopt/RunnerPost/pythonInterface/README.md

 For plotting and visualization, Matplotlib library is an option (TODO: script).
 Also, LaTeX can produce pdf files from tex files created during post-processing.

+The graphes presented in the technical paper [1] were produced using the RunnerPost.
+RunnerPost uses the concepts and notation of the paper which we suggest to read before using the tool.

 ## Table of Contents